Project A119: Evidence of the Soviet project

 Later reports in the 2010s showed that a corresponding Soviet project did indeed exist, although the only official documents on the project found so far began in 1958, not the 1957 date of the "anonymous" source whose rumors initiated the US project.
 The official Soviet plan also differs from the scenario reported in the press.
 Started in January 1958, it was part of a series of proposals under the codename "E".
 Project E-1 entailed plans to reach the Moon, while projects E-2 and E-3 involved sending a probe around the far side of the Moon to take a series of photographs of its surface.
 The final stage of the project, E-4, was to be a nuclear strike on the Moon, as a display of force.
 As with the American plan, the E series of projects was canceled while still in its planning stages, due to concerns regarding the safety and reliability of the launch vehicle.

 Consequences

 The signing of the Partial Nuclear Test Ban Treaty in 1963 and the Outer Space Treaty in 1967 prevented future investigation of the concept of detonating a nuclear device on the Moon.
 By that time, both the United States and the Soviet Union had performed several high-altitude nuclear explosions, including the American Operation Hardtack I, Operation Argus, Operation Fishbowl, and the Soviet Project K.

-By 1969, the United States had achieved a clear victory in the Space Race with the success of the Apollo 11 Moon mission.
+By 1969, the United States had succeeded in being the first nation to land a man on the moon with the success of the Apollo 11 Moon mission.
 In December of that year, Apollo scientist Gary Latham suggested detonating a "smallish" nuclear device on the Moon in order to facilitate research into its geological make-up.
 The idea was dismissed because it would interfere with plans to measure the Moon's natural background radiation.